top of page

 Like anywhere in Spain, you’ll need to navigate paperwork when relocating to Valencia:

-Tip: Valencia’s town halls are generally less crowded than Barcelona or Madrid, making paperwork appointments easier to book.
+Tip: Valencia’s town halls are generally less crowded than those in Barcelona or Madrid, making paperwork appointments easier to book.

 Housing: More Affordable Than Barcelona